Saccharinity: A very non-homogeneous tree

-\begin{uRem} A similar forcing $Q^\text{JeSh}$ (finitely splitting, rapidly increasing number of successors) was used in \cite{JeSh:566} to construct a complete Boolean algebra without proper atomless complete subalgebra. $Q^\text{JeSh}$ can also be written as lim-sup forcing.
-However, the difference is that the norm in $Q^\text{JeSh}$ is ``discrete'' (as e.g. Sacks): either $s$ has a minimum number of successors, then the norm is large, or the norm is $<1$.
+\begin{uRem} A similar forcing $Q^\text{JeSh}$ (finitely splitting, rapidly increasing number of successors) was used in \cite{MR1398120} to construct a complete Boolean algebra without proper atomless complete subalgebra. $Q^\text{JeSh}$ can also be written as lim-sup forcing.
+However, the difference is that the norm in $Q^\text{JeSh}$ is ``binary'' (as e.g., Sacks): either $s$ has a minimum number of successors, then the norm is large, or the norm is $0$.
 Such a norm cannot satisfy a Ramsey property as the one above.
-For $Q^\text{JeSh}$ we can only prove Corollary~\ref{cor:jesh}, but not Lemma~\ref{lem:oneetalalleta}. \end{uRem}
+For $Q^\text{JeSh}$ we can only prove Corollary~\ref{cor:jesh} for the ``single step iteration'', but not Lemma~\ref{lem:strongnonhom} for the iteration. \end{uRem}

-We have already mentioned another corollary: \begin{Cor} If $Q$ is strongly non-homogeneous, then $P$ forces that $\{\n \eta_i:\, i\in I\}$ is of measure 1. \end{Cor}
+We have already mentioned another corollary: \begin{Cor} If $Q$ is strongly non-homogeneous, then $P$ forces that $\{\n \eta_i:\, i\in I\}$ is of weak measure 1. \end{Cor}

 This, together with \ref{lem:onlyetaalphamatter} and \ref{lem:oneetalalleta} proves Theorem~\ref{thm:defaremeas}.